 There are some things that we have a pretty good handle on through large scale and repeated trials.
 These are a good place to start:

 - If you can do this then it really does help.
 It has been consistently shown that when people do change their diet and exercise to lose weight (even if it is done through bariatric surgery) then blood glucose control returns.

 - It doesn’t seem to matter how.
 Whether you lose weight through calorie restriction, exercise or a sensible diet the benefits seem to be the same.
 So, if one thing doesn’t work for you try something else.

 - Genetics play a role, but it isn’t a very big one.
-In a future article I’ll be covering this in detail but for now just know that a “balanced diet” is different for people based on their genetics and that no you are not fat because you have no control over your genes.
+In a future article I’ll be covering this in detail but for now just know that a “balanced diet” is different for people based on their genetics, of which we have little control.

 - If there is one thing that is (almost) universal it is the need for fibre.
 In almost all cases getting more fibre into your diet is a good thing.
-Ideally the fibre should come from high fibre foods (such as woody vegetables or NutriKane) but even simple supplements are helpful.
+Ideally the fibre should come from high fibre foods, such as woody vegetables or NutriKane D.

 - Variety is a big part of being healthy.
 As a general rule eat more of lots of different fruits and vegetables and a little bit of high quality meat.
 The same thing every day (be it the same meat with not enough vegetables, or even just the same vegetables every day) limits your nutrient intake and can make life more difficult.

 - Calories in calories out is not true: while it is broadly true that you need to eat less energy than you consume to lose weight – it isn’t just a straight numbers game.
 We know that hunger is not based around calories but rather nutrient profile so where you are getting your calories from is as important as how many there are.